DevExpress-Examples/maui-data-grid/Readme.md

 2. Register the following NuGet feed in Visual Studio: https://nuget.devexpress.com/free/api.
 	If you are an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/), this MAUI preview will be available in your personal NuGet feed automatically.
 3. Restore NuGet packages.
-4. Run the application on an Android device or emulator.
+4. Run the application on an iOS or Android emulator.

 <img src="./img/devexpress-maui-data-grid.png"/>